Monterey Jazz Festival: Bigger and Better Than Ever

-For the most dedicated connoisseurs, this went beyond great jazz.
-The festival envelopes attendees in an experience that also includes celebration, food, friends, family, discovery, and the natural beauty of the setting on the California coast.
+For all but the most dedicated connoisseurs, this went beyond great jazz.
+The festival envelops attendees in an experience that also includes celebration, food, friends, family, discovery, and the natural beauty of the setting on the California coast.

 One audience might be people who have come for years, and are now bringing children and grandchildren, for whom the festival is a family tradition and a cultural touchstone.

 Another might be young people who are excited by new discoveries and hungry for authenticity.

 Another might be tourists sampling an event that helps define the essence of Monterey.

 And some would be aficionados, coming to immerse themselves in the music.